Altinn/altinn-studio-docs/content/api/_index.en.md

 There are primarily two groups of users of the Altinn APIs.
 The first group consists of applications and systems used by the owners of the Apps hosted by Altinn.
 This group is called *Application Owners*.
 The second group consists of organisations and people using the Apps to communicate with the application owners.
 This group is called *Application Users*.

 The two groups have many similar needs, but there are some differences in what type of tasks they need to perform.
-All new APIs is technically available to both groups, but some endpoints have authorization to allow only on of the groups.
+All new APIs is technically available to both groups, but some endpoints have authorization to allow only one of the groups.

 ### Application Owners

-A list of common tasks for an application owner:
+Common tasks for an application owner:

 - Query instances for a given application according to status or instance owners.
 - Create an application instance.